morinlab/GAMBLR/README.md

 ```

 #### Create and Setup Snakemake Environment
-9. In the terminal on your local machine, create a new snakemake environment from the [get_gambl_results.yml](https://github.com/morinlab/GAMBLR/blob/master/get_gambl_results.yml) file.
+9. In the terminal on your local machine, create a new snakemake environment from the [get_gambl_results.yml](https://github.com/morinlab/GAMBLR/blob/master/get_gambl_results.yml) file ([get_gambl_results_linux.yml](https://github.com/morinlab/GAMBLR/blob/master/get_gambl_results_linux.yml) for Linux).
 Note that you can name this new environment whatever you would like.
 In this example, the new environment is called **snakemake_gambl**.

 ```
 cd ~/gambl_results